nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSingleIndexSequenceDiagram.png)

-Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:
+<br> Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:

 ![ParserClasses](images/ParserClasses.png)

 How the parsing works:
 * When called upon to parse a user command, the `DengueHotspotTrackerParser` class will do one of the following:
-  * create an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) that the `DengueHotspotTrackerParser` returns back as a `Command` object.
+  * create an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g. `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g. `AddCommand`) that the `DengueHotspotTrackerParser` returns back as a `Command` object.
   * create an `XYZCommand`.
-* All `XYZCommandParser` classes (e.g. `AddCommandParser`, `DeleteCommandParser`) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g. `AddCommandParser`, `DeleteCommandParser`) inherit from the `Parser` interface so that they can be treated similarly where possible e.g. during testing.
 * Similarly, all `XYZCommand` classes inherit from the `Command` abstract class and are executable.

 ### Model component